imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Connect through network cable to the fastest connection as possible.
 * Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)
 * Minimum screen size: 800 x 600 pixels.
 (VERIFY THIS)
-* Defragment your hard disk (where Mozilla Firefox is installed).
+* Defragment your hard disk (where Mozilla Firefox® is installed).
 * Verify that your hard disk (where your Mozilla Firefox is installed) got -at least- 10 GB of free space available.
 * During the streaming, do not enable background operations (ie.: defragmentation of your hard disk, antivirus scanning, stream online music [besides the ISKM 2017], avoid pending updates (ie.: by Apple App store, by Microsoft; Linux dependencies alerts, antivirus definitions, _et alia_).
 * Shut down instant messaging, email, system notifications (ie.: from operating system, browser itself, social networks, etc.).